Yaya-Cout/Nwagyu/src/reference/apps/creating-application.md

 Upsilon was later forked from Omega after Epsilon 16 was released as Omega maintainers didn't wanted to fight against NumWorks in a cat-and-mouse game.
 Khi also appeared as another fork of Omega created by Bernard Parisse, KhiCAS and xcas developer.
-He added some features to the external apps API, notably the ability to write flash
+He added several features to the external apps API, notably the ability to write flash.
-Upsilon continued adding new features to Omega, including merging Khi improvements.
+Upsilon continued adding new features to Omega, including merging back Khi improvements.

 `extapp` is the prefix used by the external apps API on Omega, hence the name.